 To participate in National Re-Gifting Day, first go through your possessions and select items you no longer need.
 This is your chance to pass along a gift that will make someone else happy.
 Once you have picked out the items, post about the holiday on social media and talk about it with your followers.

-When is National Re-Gifting Day celebrated in 2023?
+When is National Re-Gifting Day in 2024?

 National Re-Gifting Day is observed on the third Thursday of December each year.